European Union (EU) Disposable Bag Ban to Green Europe

 The EU estimates that the average EU citizen uses about 500 disposable plastic bags per year.
-The problem with single use plastic bags is that they are not biodegradable, so if they are landfilled they will not safely breakdown and the lightweight construction makes them prone to become litter.
+The problem with single-use plastic bags is that they are not biodegradable, so if they are landfilled they will not safely break down and the lightweight construction makes them prone to become litter.

-Plastic bag litter is a serious health risk to animals and their habitats, it clogs rivers and oceans, and is an eyesore.
-This is not a problem unique to Europe given that numerous cities and towns throughout North America and Australia, as well as entire countries in Africa and China have issued single use plastic bag bans.
-Many EU countries have implemented bans in an attempt to prevent this problem from continuing to grow, or issued a fee on each non-biodegradable disposable bag handed out to discourage people from using single use bags in favor of using reusable shopping bags.
+Plastic bag litter is a serious health risk to animals and their habitats, it clogs rivers and oceans and is an eyesore.
+This is not a problem unique to Europe given that numerous cities and towns throughout North America and Australia, as well as entire countries in Africa and China, have issued single-use plastic bag bans.
+Many EU countries have implemented bans in an attempt to prevent this problem from continuing to grow or issued a fee on each non-biodegradable disposable bag handed out to discourage people from using single-use bags in favor of using reusable shopping bags.

 Italy Bans Disposable Bags and Starts Controversy

 For instance, the United Kingdom was upset that Italy intended to pass this law because of concern that it would prevent the movement of goods between EU countries.
-The UK even went so far as to attempt to block the law but was unsuccessful in their efforts.
+The UK even went so far as to attempt to block the law but was unsuccessful in its efforts.
 Italian officials claim this measure will not impact trade and their intention was to reduce waste and protect the environment while also “promoting industrial and technological development in the field of chemistry from renewable sources.”

-Details of EU Bag Ban Yet to Be Confirmed
+Details of EU Bag Ban Yet to be Confirmed

-While there has been tremendous amount of support for banning disposable plastic bags, it is largely believed that the EU will not issue an outright ban, but rather they will issue a fee for disposable bags.
+While there has been a tremendous amount of support for banning disposable plastic bags, it is largely believed that the EU will not issue an outright ban, but rather they will issue a fee for disposable bags.
 At this time the EU has not made a decision on the matter and the EU citizens along with the rest of the world continue to wait for a ruling.

 What do you think?
 Should the EU push for the bag ban?